The Crownsmen: The 1980s

-In 1981 Dan Hunter brought to The Crownsmen former original member Jim Davis, former member Rick Gentry and new member Joe Wilson, who was the pastor for the Rock of Faith church in Ontario, California, which at that time was called Liberty Christian center.
+In 1981, Dan Hunter brought to the Crownsmen former original member Jim Davis, former member Rick Gentry and new member Joe Wilson, who was the pastor for the Rock of Faith Church in Ontario, California, which at that time was called Liberty Christian Center.
 Dan brought in musicians to form a full live band.
 The Crownsmen for the first time expanded to 10 members (including the bus driver).

 The Crownsmen released the Country/Traditional album Back to the Basics, featuring such songs as "Excuses" and "God Walks The Dark Hills".
 The album was a return to traditional Southern Gospel Music.
-In 1982 The Crownsmen released their final live album and their final album for Manna Records, On Stage.
-The album featured songs such as "Heaven", "Where the Soul Never Dies", and "Empty Handed".
+In 1982, the Crownsmen released their final live album and their final album for Manna Records, On Stage.

-In 1983 the Crownsmen regrouped with Ted, his sister, Pam, Dan, and Rick Evans.
+In 1983, the Crownsmen regrouped with Ted, his sister, Pam, Dan, and Rick Evans.
 The family performed concerts accompanied by Rick Balentine on keyboards and Jeff Olson on drums.
 This version lasted for only a year or two.

 The 1990s

 By 1990 Dan Hunter would see new life coming into The Crownsmen with wife Debbie, Brian Beathard on lead vocals, and Zack de la Rocha singing baritone.
 Dan would run through a number of musicians through the 90s before Zack finally run the whole band through his keyboard.
-In the mid-90s Tony Gonzales, a fan of The Crownsmen, became the next guitarist, and The Crownsmen were set once again for The Road.
+In the mid-90s Tony Gonzales, a fan of the Crownsmen, became the next guitarist, and the Crownsmen were set once again for The Road.

-In 1995 Brian Beathard moved to Tennessee, leaving The Crownsmen without a lead singer.
-Douglas Brown, already a veteran performer on the west coast stepped in to fill the lead part.
+In 1995, Brian Beathard moved to Tennessee, leaving the Crownsmen without a lead singer.
+Douglas Brown, already a veteran performer on the west coast, stepped in to fill the lead part.

-Dan got a surprise when the former lead singer "Rick Gentry" placed a call.
-In 1996 Rick Gentry moved back down to Southern California and rejoined The Crownsmen and plans were underway for their next album.
+Dan got a surprise when the former lead singer Rick Gentry placed a call.
+In 1996, Gentry moved back down to Southern California and rejoined the Crownsmen and plans were underway for their next album.

 The Road was released in 1998 featuring all brand-new material, songs written by Debbie, as well as Brian Beathard and Ted & Penny Hunter.

 2000 & Beyond

-In 2002 The Crownsmen released their final album with Rick Gentry, Debbie Hunter, and Zack delaRosa, called THE CROWNSMEN.
+In 2002, the Crownsmen released their final album with Rick Gentry, Debbie Hunter, and Zack delaRosa, called THE CROWNSMEN.
 The CD featured a new version of "The Coming Of The Lord", as well as the Heavy Rock N' Roll version of "The B.I.B.L.E."

-In 2003, Rick Gentry left The Crownsmen to sing with The Watchmen Quartet and Zack took a job with a recording studio.
+In 2003, Gentry left the Crownsmen to sing with The Watchmen Quartet and delaRosa took a job with a recording studio.
 The Crownsmen shut down.

-In 2005 Dan moved back to Arkansas where he was born.
-Dan Hunter is currently working on the next version of The Crownsmen.
+In 2005 Dan moved back to Arkansas where he was born and is currently working on the next version of The Crownsmen.

 Ted Hunter formed a new music ministry with Penny, his wife of 30 years.
 Still, in demand as a highly respected musician, Ted is often called upon to assist other ministries in the area of music.

 Tracy Heaston has become a pianist at Dollywood in Pigeon Forge, Tennessee, and the Echo Hollow Jubilee Show in Branson, Missouri.